Sitecore/Sitecore.HabitatHome.Utilities/docs/readme.md

 - Creating a "master" VHD from the snapshot for use in replicating the "master"
 - Create VM from a stored VHD, complete with firewall configuration and auto-shutdown

-#### Prerequisites
+### Prerequisites

 The Prerequisites folder contains helper scripts to get a Windows environment ready for the installation of Sitecore (XP and/or XC).

-See the [readme.md](docs/prerequisites/readme.md) in the Prerequisites doc folder for a detailed description and instructions.
+See the [readme.md](prerequisites/readme.md) in the `prerequisites` doc folder for a detailed description and instructions.

-#### SecurityHardening
+### SecurityHardening

-The securityHardening folder contains _sample_ scripts to harden a Sitecore instance based on information available on doc.sitecore.com.
+The SecurityHardening folder contains _sample_ scripts to harden a Sitecore instance based on information available on doc.sitecore.com.
 They are used for illustration purposes only and users should validate these scripts against their own needs and environment prior to using them.

-See the [readme.md](docs/securityHardening/readme.md) in the securityHardening doc folder for a detailed description and instructions.

-#### Shared
+### Shared

 The Shared folder contains modules and SIF configurations to support functionality that is common across other HabitatHome Utilities folders.

-#### Warmup
+### Warmup

 The Warmup folder contains a script to warmup a set of pages.

-See the [readme.md](docs/warmup/readme.md) in the Warmup doc folder for a detailed description and instructions.
+See the [readme.md](warmup/readme.md) in the `warmup` doc folder for a detailed description and instructions.

-#### XC (Experience Commerce)
+### XC (Experience Commerce)

 The XC folder contains a set of scripts for installing Sitecore Experience Commerce 9 with all the required modules.

-See the [readme.md](docs/XC/readme.md) in the doc XC doc folder for a detailed description and instructions.
+See the [readme.md](xc/readme.md) in the `xc` doc folder for a detailed description and instructions.

-#### XP (Experience Platform)
+### XP (Experience Platform)

 The XP folder contains a set of scripts for installing Sitecore Experience Platform 9 with all the required modules and certificates.

-See the [readme.md](docs/XP/readme.md) in the XP doc folder for a detailed description and instructions.
+See the [readme.md](xp/readme.md) in the `xp` doc folder for a detailed description and instructions.